 Steps of wiring

 - Tie the 10K Ohm Potentiometer.
 The central pin of Potentiometer is linked to the VO pin and the extra two wires are connected to +5V and ground on the breadboard.
-This Potentiometer is used to switch the contrast of the LCD.
+As a result this Potentiometer is used to switch the contrast of the LCD.

 - Tie pin-A to the +5V and pin-K to ground on the breadboard.

-- Join pin-D7 to digital pin 12, pin-D6 to digital pin 11, pin-D5 to digital pin 10 and pin-D4 to digital pin 9.
-Here digital pins are on the Arduino.
+- Join pin-D7 to digital pin 12, pin-D6 to digital pin 11, pin-D5 to digital pin 10 and pin-D4 to digital pin 9 in digital pins are on the Arduino.

 - Link pin-RS to digital pin 7 on the Arduino.

 - Connect pin-RW to ground on the breadboard.

 - Fix pin-VSS to ground on the breadboard.